 The city initially proposed a new multi-modal facility as early as 2010.
 The current vision was selected and realized in 2011, and Clearscapes was selected as project architect.
 The project design began in 2013.

 Steve Schuster, FAIA and founding principal of Clearscapes, has led the effort in revitalizing countless historic structures nationally.
-For nearly 30 years, he has also had a business relationship with Frank Werner, Director of Business Development with the Building Solutions team at CRH.
-Due to their history of project collaboration, Frank reached out to support Steve and Clearscapes in the design of the exterior skin for curtain wall, glass, and masonry.
+For nearly 30 years, he has also had a business relationship with one of the Directors of Business Development with the Building Solutions group at CRH.
+Due to their history of project collaboration, we offered support to Steve and Clearscapes in the design of the exterior skin for curtain wall, glass, and masonry.

-Frank and other members of the Building Solutions team also had extensive business relationships with people at Skanska.
-Frank introduced Oldcastle BuildingEnvelope®, a CRH Company, to the project team, and Skanska introduced CRH to the glazing subcontractor.
+Members of the Building Solutions team also had extensive business relationships with people at Skanska.
+Oldcastle BuildingEnvelope®, A CRH Company, was introduced to the project team, and Skanska introduced CRH to the glazing subcontractor.
 Together they discussed the benefits of working with a single source for product manufacturing and provided design assistance and technical expertise on the curtain walls.
 This laid the ground work for CRH’s early involvement with the project.

 Such complex transit projects such as the Raleigh Union Station are ideal for early supplier involvement due to their complexity, scale, and the number of people impacted during design and construction.

 The project reused an old industrial building that had sat vacant since 2005 and added more than five times the space of the former Amtrak station.

 The new station is 26,000 square feet and includes 9,200 square feet of passenger areas with natural light and views of the Raleigh skyline.
 The project incorporated metal sheets from the original industrial building to line one wall of the concourse.